Historic Sites

 WEBSITE

-The Oleson Park Bandshell was designed by architect Henry Kamphoefner and built by the Works Progress Administration, a program to help the unemployed during The Great Depression, in 1938.
-The Oleson Park Bandshell marked a departure from the small gazebo type bandstands constructed after the Civil War.
+The Oleson Park Music Pavilion, also known as the Karl King Bandshell, was designed by architect Henry Kamphoefner.
+The Works Progress Administration built it in 1938.
+This structure marked a departure from the small gazebo type bandstands constructed after the Civil War.
 The Karl King Municipal Band performs free concerts at the Bandshell periodically.

 WEBSITE